-Hopefully, you already know to generally avoid cursing and profanity when interacting with the potential love of your life, but this rule of thumb is particularly important to keep in mind when chatting online–especially in the early stages of communication.
+Hopefully, you already know to generally avoid cursing and profanity when interacting with the potential love of your life, but this rule of thumb is particularly important to keep in mind when chatting online, especially in the early stages of communication and especially if you are dating a European woman.

 For starters, the written word is much more vulnerable to misinterpretation than in-person conversation.
 When we’re interacting face-to-face, there’s nuance, pitch, tone, enunciation, vocal emphasis, non-verbal cues, and any number of other aids to clear communication that are missing from e-mails and other online messages.
 For this reason, it’s important to be wary of tone when writing anything, especially when it’s flirty or romantic.